 Resolution options

-UVic’s Sexualized Violence and Prevention Policy ensures that survivors and anyone impacted by sexualized violence have access to:
+UVic’s Sexualized Violence Prevention and Response Policy ensures that survivors and anyone impacted by sexualized violence have access to:

 - immediate health and safety support